wisp-lang/wisp/README.md

 ## Javascript using a Lispy syntax
 ### Why LispyScript?
 It's fun!
 It has macros!
 Compiles to Javascript.

+Hello World!

     (console.log "Hello LispyScript!")

 This is a LispyScript expression, which consists of a list enclosed by parenthesis.
 The first element is a function and the second is the argument to the function.
+And you can reference Javascript objects and variables directly from LispyScript.

+The node server example.
+    (var http (require "http"))
+    (var server
+      (http.createServer
+        (function (req res)
+          (res.writeHead 200 {'Content-Type': 'text/plain'})
+          (res.end "Hello World\n"))))
+    (server.listen 1337 "127.0.0.1")
+    (console.log "Server running at http://127.0.0.1:1337/")

     (console.log (+ 1 2))